The Promised Land (Bruce Springsteen song): Live performances

 The song has been a staple of Springsteen's live shows since 1978, and has been included on several concert albums and videos.
 The live album Live/1975–85 includes a 1985 performance of "The Promised Land" from a concert in Los Angeles, California.
 A performance of the song from a 2003 concert in Barcelona is included on the Live in Barcelona video.
-A June 28, 2009 live performance in London from the Working on a Dream Tour was included on the London Calling: Live in Hyde Park DVD.
+A June 28, 2009, live performance in London from the Working on a Dream Tour was included on the London Calling: Live in Hyde Park DVD.
 The box set The Promise contains video of three live performances of "The Promised Land", a 2009 performance from the Paramount Theater in Asbury Park, New Jersey, without an audience, a 1978 performance from a concert in Phoenix, Arizona, and another 1978 performance from a concert in Houston, Texas.
 Darren Hanlon covered "The Promised Land" on Play Some Pool, Skip Some School, Act Real Cool.
 Eddie Vedder has also covered this song live.

+Springsteen dedicated a January 17, 2026, performance of the song at the Light of Day Winterfest in New Jersey to Renée Good after she had been killed by an Immigration and Customs Enforcement agent in Minneapolis earlier that month.